Max Planck Institute for Human Cognitive and Brain Sciences

 Matthias Heinrich, medical student

 Matthias is a medical student at the University of Leipzig and he is working on his doctoral thesis in the EGG Lab.
 He is investigating the influence of steroid hormones on abdominal fat distribution and neuronal networks of the brain across the life-span (in cooperation with the Aging and Obesity group, Dr. Veronica Witte, Department of Neurology).
 Additionally, Matthias supports medical study visits in the EGG Lab.

 Carolin holds a Master’s degree in Psychology (University of Tübingen).
 In her Master’s thesis, she studied reward processing in patients with eating disorders.
-Carolin is currently a PhD student with the International Max Planck Research School (IMPRS NeuroCom) in the EGG Lab.
+Carolin is currently a PhD student with the International Max Planck Research School (IMPRS NeuroCom) in the EGG Lab, in cooperation with the University Hospital Tübingen.
 In her PhD project, she investigates how endogenous and synthetic sex hormones alter reward sensitivity in women and what implications this may have on mood and behavior.